 What are the global perspectives on a psychology career?

-Choosing the right concentration within an online psychology degree program in Columbia, MO, depends on your career goals and interests.
-Psychology offers various fields such as clinical, counseling, industrial-organizational, and developmental psychology.
-For example, the University of Missouri, located in Columbia, emphasizes evidence-based practice in clinical psychology, which might appeal if you want to become a licensed therapist.
+Choosing the right concentration within an online psychology degree in Columbia, MO, depends on your career goals and interests.
+Psychology offers many paths such as clinical, counseling, industrial-organizational, and developmental psychology.
+Knowing the local job market is important; for example, clinical psychologists and counselors have growing demand in Columbia according to the Missouri Economic Research and Information Center.

 See What Experts Have To Say About Studying Psychology